Two Lewiston men connected to last year’s deadly melee near Kennedy Park face charges in unrelated incident

-LEWISTON — Two men who were involved in a melee last summer near Kennedy Park that left a man dead were arrested over the weekend following a report of a fight in the downtown.
+LEWISTON — Two men involved in a melee last summer near Kennedy Park that left a man dead were arrested over the weekend following a report of a fight downtown.

 Police responded to the area of Walnut and Pierce streets on Sunday at midnight to reports of a large fight.